Time to Change the Narrative on Health After 40

 It’s never too late to make small shifts in your routine.

-If you’re 40, 50, or beyond, you can still improve your health.
+If you’re 40, 50, or past that, there’s still plenty of room for better health.

 A little effort goes a long way.

-The sooner you start, the sooner you’ll see results—and even small changes can have a big impact on your overall well-being.
+The sooner you start, the sooner you’ll see results.
+Even small changes can have a big impact on how you feel day to day.

 Nutrition: The Key to Sustainable Health